mmikowski/mmikowski.github.io/_posts/2016-02-15-powercss-in-beta.md

 I'd write more, but honestly, I'm pooped!
-There's lot of documentation and four examples already on the site, and I'm hoping to complete the features Feedback and help are always welcome!
+There's lot of documentation and four examples already on the site, and I'm hoping to complete the features in the following week.
+As always, constructive feedback, question, and help are always welcome!

 Cheers, Mike